top of page

 My Experience

-I am the first American Indian to have worked as a full-time staff writer in the local mainstream press and the second statewide.
-I attended the Diversity Institute at Vanderbilt University and was mentored by John Seigenthaler in Nashville, Tenn.
-He was a longtime editor of the Tennessean for decades and one of the most influential individuals in the South.
+I was the first American Indian to serve as a full-time staff writer in the local mainstream press, and only the second in the state of Montana.
+I attended the Diversity Institute at Vanderbilt University, where I was mentored by John Seigenthaler, a legendary editor of The Tennessean and one of the most influential voices for justice in the South.
+After graduation, I returned to Helena and immediately began my work as a reporter at the Independent Record.

 Thanks for submitting!